-When somebody has reached legal age, he or she can already vote, drive, buy cigarettes, drink alcohol, or gamble.
+When somebody has reached legal age, they can vote, drive, buy cigarettes, drink alcohol, and/or gamble.
 After reaching legal age, people are expected to be fully responsible for their actions.
 They become liable to the law.

 These kids cannot buy alcohol.
-They are obviously below legal age.
+They are obviously below the legal age.

 7. Last Will and Testament

-A last will and testament is a legal document that a person has made before dying.
-It specifies what he or she wants to do with his or her assets after dying.
-It may also contain his or her notes dedicated to friends, family, and associates.
+A last will and testament is a legal document that a person creates before dying.
+It specifies what they want to do with their assets after death.
+It may also contain their notes dedicated to friends, family, and associates.

 The duchess did not leave any last will and testament.
 Now her kids are fighting over her massive wealth.